 These issues all link back to how balanced your gut flora is and how well your body can absorb essential nutrients from food.
 There are so many aspects of modern day life which can affect your gut flora such as stress, pollution, pesticides, antibiotic use, food intolerances, processed and refined foods, caffeine and alcohol.

-1. Eat a diet rich in whole foods -Whole food are real foods that come from nature, they contain nutrients and enzymes that are required for every chemical process in the body.
+1. Eat a diet rich in whole foods –Whole foods are real foods that come from nature, they contain nutrients and enzymes that are required for every chemical process in the body.
 Whole foods are recognized by your body and can be broken down easily and naturally.

-2. Incorporate fresh fruits and lots of vegetables - Choose the one's high in soluble and insoluble fibre.
+2. Incorporate fresh fruits and lots of vegetables – Choose the ones high in soluble and insoluble fibre.
 Fibre acts as a prebiotic and promotes healthy gut function.
-It also helps promote peristalsis in the gut and aids in elimination of waste.
+It also helps promote peristalsis in the gut and aids in the elimination of waste.
 Also the more veggies (especially green ones) you can get into your daily diet the better!
 Green vegetables are alkalising and are packed full of essential nutrients for optimum health.

 3. Sleep more – Make sure you get a sold and unbroken 7-8 hours of sleep every night.
 Restorative sleep is critical for all levels of health.
 It may be hard going to bed earlier but your body will thank you for it.